Cancer Care and Herbal Medicine

-Karen trained with the Iris Cancer Partnership, adapting massage for people who have had a history of cancer.
+The Iris Cancer Partnership are specialists in adapting massage for people who have had a history of cancer.
 This is suitable for clients who are currently in treatment as well as those who have been out of treatment for any number of years.

 The initial consultation for adapting your massage will be a little longer than the standard format but usually only for the first visit.
 If you prefer to talk through any concerns beforehand on the telephone or meet up before making a booking then please get in touch to go over any questions you might have.
 Subsequent visits will just check in with how you are feeling and if needed adapt again, moving forward safely at a pace that suits you.
 The massage is adapted around your history of treatment but does not include manual lymphatic drainage.
 If you have had recent treatment for cancer then please contact your GP or specialist nurse just to make them aware that you are having massage beforehand.

-Karen uses Songbird Zest wax for massage which was developed with Iris input, it is a gentle blend of lime and mandarin and natural beeswax which is also suitable for pregnancy massage, alternatively an unscented wax or oil is available if you prefer.
+Songbird Zest wax for massage was developed with Iris input, it is a gentle blend of lime and mandarin and natural beeswax which is also suitable for pregnancy massage, alternatively an unscented wax or oil is available if you prefer.

 If you would like to look at the work that the Iris Cancer Partnership are involved with please visit their website.
 They are a Scottish charity focussed on oncology massage www.iriscancerpartnership.org.uk